mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 * I can analyze relevant research and communicate my findings (SE 5550 only).

 ### Student Outcomes: ###
-* SE 1 An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+* SE 1 An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
-* SE 2 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
+* SE 2 An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors
-* SE 6 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.
+* SE 6 An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

 ### Prerequisites: ###